dopeboy/dopeboy.github.io/_posts/2017-08-09-in-the-zone.md

 5. I'm emotionally neutral.
 I'm not feeling happy nor sad when I'm in the zone.
 In fact, that part of my brain is pretty much turned off; I'm fully operating on logic, ration, and reason.
 After I "wake up" out of the zone, I feel very happy because I have accomplished a lot of tasks over a short amount of time.
 I experience a euphoric rush which helps with the crash that follows.

 I haven't nailed down a formula to get in the zone but I have some clues.
-The strongest variables that impact whether I can turn on beast mode are: environment (quiet and ideally no one around), pressure (a deadline needs to be imminent ideally < 12 hours), and health (the more I give my body rest and exercise, the more it gives back to me these periods to challenge it).
+The strongest variables that impact whether I can turn on beast mode are: environment (quiet and ideally no one around), pressure (a deadline needs to be imminent ideally < 12 hours), and health (the more I keep my body in shapre, the more it gives back to me during these intense stretches).